wad3g/bhamtech/README.md

 > A community-currated collection of tech resources, projects, and other things related for Birmingham, AL

 The goal of this repo is to become a central location for Birmingham, AL developers to find tech resources, events, share projects, etc..
+You can find this on the web at **http://b🐖.ws**.

 Contributions are *always* welcome.
 Have something you'd like to add or change?
 Open a [pull request](https://github.com/wad3g/bhamtech/pulls/).